Maha: Labourer dies of hunger, dehydration while walking home

-A 40-year-old farm labourer died of hunger and dehydration while walking to his native place in Maharashtra's Parbhani district from Pune, police said on Wednesday.
-Pintu Pawar was found dead on Monday at Dhanora village in Beed district, located about 200 km from his native place, Ambhora police station's assistant inspector Dnyneshwar Kuklare told PTI.
+A 40-year-old farm labourer died of hunger and dehydration while walking from Pune to his village in Maharashtra's Parbhani district, over 360 km away, the police said on Wednesday.
+Pintu Pawar's dead body was found on Monday at Dhanora in Beed district, 200 km from his village, said assistant inspector Dnyneshwar Kuklare of Ambhora police station.

-"The postmortem was later done and it was found that he died of excessive walking, hunger and dehydration around May 15," the official said.
-The victim was a native of Dhopte Pondul village in Manwat tehsil of Parbhani.
-He used to work as a sugarcane cutter but after the lockdown came into force, he went to stay at his brother's place in Pune, he said.
+"The postmortem was done later and it was found that he died due to exhaustion due to excessive walking, hunger and dehydration around May 15," the official said.
+Pawar, who worked as sugarcane cutter in cane fields, was native of Dhopte Pondul village.
+He was visiting his parents at his sister's house in Pune when lockdown was imposed, and got stuck there.

-However, he decided to return to his native village in Parbhani and set off on foot from Pune on May 8.
-He later reached Ahmednagar on May 14.
-Since he did not have a mobile phone, he contacted his family in his native village that day by using someone else's phone.
+According to his sister Kaveri Jadhav, he became restless as lockdown continued and decided to walk home.
+He left Pune on May 8.
+Pawar reached Ahmednagar on May 14.
+As he did not have a mobile phone, he contacted his family by using someone else's phone.

-From there, he walked another 30 to 35 km till Dhanora and took rest under a tin shed there, the official said.
-On Monday, some passersby complained of foul smell emanating from the shed and alerted the police.

-Later, the police reached the spot and found Pawar dead, the official said.
-Following the postmortem, his last rites were performed by officials of the Dhanora gram panchayat and police after consulting with his family members, he said.
+Dhanora, where his body was found, is 30 to 35 km from Ahmednagar.
+The death came to light when someone complained of foul smell from a roadside shed, the police said.
+Pawar's last rites were performed by officials of the Dhanora gram panchayat and police after consulting his family members, the police official said.

+"My son who is seven years old keeps asking everyone when will his father return," said Chandrakala Pawar, Pintu Pawar's wife.
+"He even calls up relatives on phone and asks the question....He is yet to understand the truth," she said.

+Chandrakala and her husband were last together at Shirol where they were working as labourers.
+"We were away from home for around four to five months.
+We were about to return to our village.
+My husband told me that he will meet his parents in Pune and return.
+That was our last conversation," she said.

 - READ MORE ON: